SEKOIA-IO/documentation/docs/getting_started/sso/okta.md

 1. Follow the menu to "admin console" > "Applications" > "Applications"
 2. Use the "Create App Integration" function to start the integration:
-    - As "Sign-in method" choose "`OIDC - OpenID Connect`".
+    - As "Sign-in method" choose "OIDC - OpenID Connect".
-    - As "Application type" choose "`Web Application`".
+    - As "Application type" choose "Web Application".
 3. Once redirected to the "New Web App Integration", be sure to select:
-    - Grant type: "Client acting on behalf of a user" > "`Authorization Code`"
+    - Grant type: "Client acting on behalf of a user" > "Authorization Code"
     - Sign-in redirect URIs: `https://app.sekoia.io/user/callback`
 4. In "Assignments" > "Controlled access", you can limit access to specific groups of users (during tests you can use the option "Allow everyone in your organization to access").